 GE 50960 repair lamp kit, yellow

-You can Repair or rewire your table and floor lamps with the help of the GE 3-Way Lamp Kit.
+You can repair or rewire your table lamps and floor lamps with the help of the GE 3-Way lamp and floor lamp Kits.

-Because this kit has a 3-way turn knob, 10 in. harp, 18-gauge cord set, finial, and fittings.
+Because this floor lamp wiring kit has a 3-way turn knob, 10 in. harp, 18-gauge cord set, finial, and fittings.

 An 8 ft. clear cord is included, which can help the cord blend in with its surroundings and minimize the distraction it can cause.